MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-cloud-witness.md

 ### Azure Storage Account considerations with Cloud Witness

-When configuring a Cloud Witness as a quorum witness for your Failover Cluster, consider the following:
+When configuring a Cloud Witness as a quorum witness for your failover cluster, consider the following:
-- Instead of storing the Access Key, your Failover Cluster will generate and securely store a Shared Access Security (SAS) token.
+- Instead of storing the Access Key, your failover cluster will generate and securely store a Shared Access Security (SAS) token.
 - The generated SAS token is valid as long as the Access Key remains valid.
 When rotating the Primary Access Key, it is important to first update the Cloud Witness (on all your clusters that are using that Storage Account) with the Secondary Access Key before regenerating the Primary Access Key.
 - Cloud Witness uses HTTPS REST interface of the Azure Storage Account service.
 This means it requires the HTTPS port to be open on all cluster nodes.